core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 After having sent the unicast request to the proxy but before timeout expiration, the client might become not interested in receiving further corresponding responses, i.e., from that point in time until T seconds have elapsed since the request was sent to the proxy.

-In such a case the client MAY ask the proxy for an early stop of the ongoing response forwarding, i.e., to not forward to the client any further response received to the forwarded group request from the servers.
+In such a case, the client MAY ask the proxy for an early stop of the ongoing response forwarding, i.e., to not forward to the client any further response received from the servers as a reply to the forwarded group request.

 To this end, the client can rely on one of the following two approaches.